Rojan-mdl/my-portfolio/data/markdown/oslo-throwdown.md

 ### Animated Flythrough

 The animated flythrough vividly communicated the event's scale, layout, and atmosphere, serving as a powerful promotional tool for sponsors, stakeholders, and attendees.
-It was meticulously developed using professional software tools including:
+It was developed using software tools like:

 - **Blender** for detailed 3D modeling and animations
-- **Adobe After Effects** for compositing and motion graphics
 - **DaVinci Resolve** for color grading and final editing

-This approach ensured professional, visually compelling content that effectively supported promotional and operational objectives.